urql-graphql/urql/docs/graphcache/cache-updates.md

 An "updater" may be attached to a `Mutation` or `Subscription` field and accepts four positional arguments, which are the same as [the resolvers' arguments](./local-resolvers.md):

-- `result`: The full API result that's currently being written to the cache.
+- `result`: The full API result that's being written to the cache.
 Typically we'd want to avoid coupling by only looking at the current field that the updater is attached to, but it's worth noting that we can access any part of the result.
 - `args`: The arguments that the field has been called with, which will be replaced with an empty